BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Related Work

-\textbf{Two-stage Temporal Action Detection.} A two-stage method for TAD first generates candidate action proposals, further classifying them into action categories, and refining their temporal boundaries.
-Several previous works focused on action proposal generation.
-The boundary-based Methods, including~\cite{bsn,bmn,bsn++,g-tad,bcgnn,DCAN}, predict each frame’s start and end confidence, then match the frames with start and end confidences to generate the proposals and evaluate their confidence. ~\cite{turn,rapnet,talnet} generate proposals based on a pre-defined sliding window or anchors and train a classifier to filter anchors. ~\cite{sparse-rcnn-tad,TADTR,rtd} adopt different query-based dynamic networks to generate a sparse action proposal set directly, effectively omitting post-processing steps.
+Multi-stage TAD methods often involve multiple stages to generate and refine action detection results.
+These methods might focus on different aspects to obtain better detection results.
+Most of them~\citep{bsn,bmn,bsn++,g-tad,bcgnn,DCAN} focus on improving the quality of generated proposals, while a few others~\citep{TADTR,ssn} try to improve the quality of classification results. ~\citep{bsn,bmn,bsn++,g-tad,bcgnn, DCAN,turn,rapnet,talnet,r-c3d} generated candidate action proposals at first, which is called temporal action proposal generation, and then further classified them into action categories possibly with the global classification results (e.g., UntrimmedNet~\citep{untrimmednet}).
+For proposal generation, ~\cite{bsn,bmn,bsn++,g-tad,bcgnn, DCAN} were boundary-based methods that predict each frame's start and end confidence and then match start and end frames to generate the proposals with confidence evaluation. ~\citep{turn,rapnet,talnet,r-c3d} generated proposals based on pre-defined sliding window anchors and trained a classifier to filter anchors. ~\citep{afsd} designed a saliency-based refinement module to refine the detection results generated by a one-stage detector. ~\cite{sparse-rcnn-tad, TADTR,rtd} adopted different query-based dynamic networks along with multi-stage refinement modules to generate a direct sparse action proposal, effectively removing the post-processing steps of NMS.
+To improve classification results, ~\cite{ssn} proposed regressing another completeness score to complement the classification score. ~\cite{TADTR} designed a post-processing technique to refine the confidence score based on actionness regression.

+Unlike these multi-stage TAD methods, our BasicTAD aims to provide a one-stage and end-to-end TAD baseline method without requiring multi-stage processing.
+This simpler design would allow us to focus on an extensive investigation of basic yet overlooked designs of the TAD pipeline.
+As a result, we obtain a much simpler yet must-known TAD method, which obtains significant improvement over these complex multi-stage TAD methods on the THUMOS14 benchmark.